ptrsimon/jmaintenance/README.md

 ### Current status

 jmaintenance is tested a lot, but it is still not ready for production systems.
-Currently it's in beta state.
-You can help improving it by testing jmaintenance and reporting any bugs you find.
+Currently it's in beta stage.
+You can help improve it by testing jmaintenance and reporting any bugs you find.

 ### Documentation

-The program is documented in its manual page, jmaintenance(8) (you can find it under doc/manpage).
+The program is documented in its manual page, jmaintenance(8) (you can find it under `doc/jmaintenance.8`).

 ### Installation

-For installation instructions see doc/INSTALL.
+For installation instructions see `doc/INSTALL`.

 ### Authors